 Meanwhile, your long-term capital gains are not subject to tax.
-So any crypto you’ve held for more than a year is tax free when you sell, swap or spend it.
+So any crypto you’ve held for more than a year is tax free when you sell, swap, or spend it.

-Take advantage of tax free thresholds
+Take advantage of tax exempt limits

 Each taxpayer has a couple of tax-free thresholds each financial year, both for capital gains and income.